 So that’s what I’ve done.
 Talk to people.
 Thousands of people.
-Nearly 25 years later, I still like what I do.
+Nearly thirty years later, I still like what I do.

 Some therapists approach therapy as if they are the doctor, the healthy person, and you, the “patient”, are sick.
-With this approach, the therapist sees their job as being to tell you what to do so you aren’t sick anymore.
-This doesn’t generally work, and I don’t look at therapy this way.
-We are all, therapists included, healthy in some ways and flawed in others.
-So I see therapy as being about two imperfect people sitting down to talk, but to talk about you with the goal of helping you.
+With this approach, the therapist sees their job as telling you what to do so you aren’t sick anymore.
+I don’t look at therapy this way.
+We all, therapists included, are healthy in some ways and flawed in others.
+So, I see therapy as being about two imperfect people sitting down to talk, but to talk about you with the goal of helping you.
 I don’t consider my clients “patients.”

 Clients often want to know why I became a therapist.
 It’s a strange way to make a living, so a reasonable question.
 I was always the guy that people would open up to – even as a kid.
 It wasn’t something I worked at; it’s just how I was.
 I naturally was a good listener and didn’t judge people.
 But being a therapist never crossed my mind.
 I studied journalism as an undergraduate and had a number of stories published in The New York Times.
 I then spent three years in Japan running an English language business.
-Then, after travelling in Southeast Asia for six months, I came back to the states and worked in high tech sales in San Francisco during the dot com boom.
+Then, after traveling throughout Southeast Asia, I came back to the States and worked in high-tech sales in San Francisco during the dot com boom.

-During this time, I realized I wanted to do something that felt more meaningful to me so I started volunteering at the San Francisco Suicide Prevention Hotline, where I would sometimes take calls from very depressed people thinking about jumping off the Golden Gate Bridge.
+During this time, I realized I wanted to do something that felt more meaningful to me, so I started volunteering at the San Francisco Suicide Prevention Hotline.
 I felt good about this work and went on to get a master’s degree in counseling psychology and immediately began an internship working with individuals and couples in a therapy clinic.
 I spent several years working with adolescents at local high schools, families at local clinics, and mental health and chemical dependency patients at a hospital.
 I was the senior case manager at a program run by the State Bar of California to help lawyers with mental health and substance abuse problems.
 I also started my own private therapy practice in Palo Alto, California, in 2003.
 In 2004 I became a Certified Alcohol and Drug Counselor.
-I moved to Austin in 2006 and have been in private practice here ever since.
+I moved to Austin in 2006 and opened my office in Westlake Hills.